gitan12/Predicting_Insurance_Premium/README.md

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3)
 ```
+We partition our dataset into training and testing subsets using the train_test_split function from scikit-learn.
+Allocating 70% of the data for training and 30% for testing.
+This ensures that our model can learn patterns from the training data and then evaluate its performance on unseen test data, helping us assess its generalization ability.

 ### G. Building and Training the Linear Regression Model
 We create and train the linear regression model.